 Rolling out recently spoke with Meyers to get her perspective on being a Black woman in leadership.
 Read what she had to say below.

-As a Black woman/woman of color, what do you consider your superpower to be?
+As a Black woman, what do you consider your superpower to be?

 What key skillsets or qualities makes you unique as an African American female leader?